 4. Java not enabled

-If you are using Netscape or Mozilla you may find that running a modeller brings up an empty window (some modeller windows may contain "print" and/or "back" buttons at the bottom, with a blank space above them).
+You may find that running a modeller brings up an empty window (some modeller windows may contain 'print' and/or 'back' buttons at the bottom, with a blank space above them).
 This happens when the JVM has been disabled in the browser's preferences.

 5. Custom security settings